Zydak/Vulkan-Path-Tracer/README.md

   <img src="./Gallery/DragonHead.png" width="45%" />
 </p>

 Among other effects that are possible to simulate, is volumetric glass.
-It's basically a glass object filled volume of anisotropy 1.0, so the ray will travel in a straght line.
+It's basically a glass object filled volume of anisotropy 1.0, so the ray will travel in a straight line.
 This way, instead of tinting the color on refraction, the color is tinted as ray travels through the object.
 So the color is less saturated in thin areas and more saturated in thick ones.
 It's just an opinion, but I think it looks way better than normal glass.

 <p align="center">
   <img src="./Gallery/MaterialShowcase/VolumeGlassIOR110.png" width="22%" />